 Poly-Fil® NuFoam™ is a safe alternative to conventional foam and is made from densified polyester batting.
 It is mildew resistant, and won’t yellow or disintegrate.
 It’s perfect for chair cushions, deck furniture, camping, futons, crib bumpers, playpen mats, recreational vehicle accessories, and more.
 Made from compressed layers of 100% polyester that range from 1″ to 4″ thick.
 I recommend using NuFoam™ that is 1” thicker than your intended cushion to allow for compression.
 It will be a snug fit inside the cover.
 It resists mildew and is non-allergenic.

 Click to check out my How to Make a Wooden Crate Storage Stool Ottoman post with a step by step tutorial AND then click through to discover my No-Sew Bean Bags for Patio Games with Kids project for tons of outdoor fun!
-Created with some of my favorite Fairfield World products!
+Ever wonder How to Refill a Bean Bag Chair?
+I have the full tutorial!
+All created with some of my favorite Fairfield World products!